singularity-ng/singularity-code-analysis/singularity-code-analysis-book/src/commands/README.md

 ## REST API

-**rust-code-analysis-web** runs a server offering a REST API.
+**singularity-code-analysis-web** runs a server offering a REST API.
 This allows users to send source code via HTTP and receive corresponding metrics in `JSON` format.